CCN207 Communication Research and Problem Solving

 Learning experiences in this unit include:

-- participating in class/online tutorials (team-based learning and problem-based learning)
+• participating in workshop activities and tutorials (team-based learning and problem-based learning)

 Feedback on Learning and Assessment